profilepic/originals/README.md

 ### Coolcats (24x24)

-_A free (pixel) art service brought to you by [coolcats generation library / gem »](https://github.com/pixelartexchange/pixelart/tree/master/coolcats)_
+_A free (pixel) art service brought to you by the [coolcats generation library / gem »](https://github.com/pixelartexchange/pixelart/tree/master/coolcats)_

 Let's try some coolcats: